-- Write in brief, concise (easily digested in a scan) phrases, not long sentences or paragraphs.
+Write concise (easily digested in a quick scan) phrases, not long sentences or paragraphs.

 Understanding the typical process on the employer’s end when reviewing resumes can help you be more strategic in crafting your resume so that it has the best possible chance of being selected.

 The Bottom Line